 From sublime fishing villages to the epic romance of Captain Corelli’s Mandolin — set on the ravishing Ionian island and published 25 years ago this summer — Kefalonia is so perfect it almost feels imaginary.
-It’s the old-fashioned Greek island you’ve searched so long to find, with pinch-yourself beaches, mint-blue seas and pastel-painted villages, plus food and drink so good there’s a sense locals would rather not share it with you.
-It can’t be called a comeback — Kefalonia has never been in fashion — and it’s way off the pulse of neighbouring Corfu and Zante.
-But with a new airport terminal set to bring in more flights, the biggest Ionian island is ripe to cause a stir thanks to its perfect marriage of richly-varied landscapes and family-friendly attractions.
-Here are just a few of the top things to do in Kefalonia and why it should top your Greek hit list this summer.
+It’s the old-fashioned Greek island you’ve searched so long to find, with pinch-yourself beaches, mint-blue seas and pastel-painted villages.
+Here are just a few of the top things to do in Kefalonia.

-Begin with a day hike up Mount Ainos (1,628 metres) through black pine and fir forest on the look out for semi-wild ponies.
+Begin with a day hike up Mount Ainos (1,628 metres) through black pine and fir forest on the lookout for semi-wild ponies.
 The route is officially signposted from a quarry on the east coast road from Sami to Poros and carries on up to pixel-perfect views of neighbouring Ithaca and the mainland’s Peloponnese peninsula.
-Back on the road, go north to Drogarati Cave near Sámi to spelunk in a cavern that reaches 60m below sea level and swells with bats and bug-eyed insects.
-Historically, it’s the first place local families would go to cool down in the summer heat.

-Giant loggerheads and green turtles.
-Monk seals.
-Basking sharks.
-Common dolphins.
-Ferrets, pine martin and some 10,000 goats.
-It’s hard not to pay attention to the fauna and marine life that live around Kefalonia.
-In particular, your eyes will grow wide around 11am in Agrostoli harbour when the fishing boat captains return with their morning haul.
 Over the years, freshly filleted scraps have been thrown overboard, resulting in scores of endangered loggerhead turtles arriving for a feast.
-It’s a unique phenomenon in the Mediterranean and has lead to various research and conservation projects popping up to study and protect the species.
+It’s a unique phenomenon in the Mediterranean and has led to various research and conservation projects popping up to study and protect the species.
 If you want to help out, highly recommended volunteering opportunities are available with island-based charity Wildlife Sense.

 Don't leave without trying the Greek take on pasta — bucatini is a favourite — and a seafood platter toppling over with layers of grilled octopus, squid, swordfish and shellfish.
 Invest in a decent bottle of white wine, made with indigenous Robola grapes (and also introduced by the Venetians), for the perfect pairing.
 For a tour and tasting, drop in to Orealios Gaea, previously known as the Robola Cooperative of Kefalonia.